tlgimenes/X-CubeSat/README.md

 - Requirements

-    The current version of X-CubeSat Controler works only in POSIX compliant operating sy(-)s, like GNU/Linux, FreeBSD, etc, but future versions will work also in non POSIX compliant operating sy(-)s like Windows.
-You can find below the libraries and software needed to compile and run this version of XCubeSat Controler.
+    The current version of X-CubeSat Controller works only in POSIX compliant operating sy(-)s, like GNU/Linux, FreeBSD, etc, but future versions will work also in non POSIX compliant operating sy(-)s like Windows.
+You can find below the libraries and software needed to compile and run this version of XCubeSat Controller.
 The versions of the libraries and software below were tested, try other versions at your own risk.

     - g++ version 4.7.2
     - GNU Make 3.81